Greginkansas/-openhab-openhab1wiki/Explanation-of-items.md

 Further examples for defining items can be found in our [openHAB-samples section](Samples-Item-Definitions).

-The currently implemented item types can be found in [source code](https://github.com/openhab/openhab/tree/master/bundles/core/org.openhab.core.library/src/main/java/org/openhab/core/library/types).
+The currently implemented item types can be found in [the openHAB 1.8 source code](https://github.com/openhab/openhab/tree/1.8/bundles/core/org.openhab.core.library/src/main/java/org/openhab/core/library/types).